WPNCH/WPNCH/README.md

 - I am interested in Data and Software, I am studying hard to learn many nessessary tool for developing my own software and Web-Application.
 - I am also interested in investing world likes Stock-Market,Foreign Exchange, Crypto Currency.

+__Personal Note__
+Nowaday, boundary of knowledge stack is broken, unexpandable container should be broken as well
 <!---
 WPNCH/WPNCH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.